lucassha/CKAD-resources/README.md

 ## The rundown

-Two hours to pass with a 66% score on roughly 20 questions.
+Two hours to pass with a 66% or more score to attempt 22 questions.
 For the most part, CKAD is all about efficiency and time management.
 Questions are not weighted evenly.
 Exam specifics
 [here](https://www.cncf.io/certification/cka/faq/).

 ## Training Resources